Mallorca's Cycling Secrets

-There are certain back routes, climbs & viewpoints in Mallorca that you probably have never even heard of, and the locals want it to stay that way!
+There are certain back routes, climbs & viewpoints in Mallorca that most people have never even heard of, and the locals want it to stay that way!
 But don't worry, we spent 2 years living in Mallorca and will bring you into the loop.
 Here we have compiled 5 of the best, most interesting and fun 'cycling secrets of Mallorca' for you to check out.

 Just for you, not on the website

-This page isn't listed in the menu or the navigation bar, it really is something special just for people who are actively looking at cycling Mallorca.
-So make sure you download the files you need, or bookmark if you need to come back.
-With that, we're ready to share our Top 5 Mallorca Cycling Secrets with you!
+This page isn't listed in the menu or the in the Hub.
+It really is something special just for people who are actively looking at cycling in Mallorca.
+So make sure you download the files you need, or bookmark the page if you need to come back.
+With that, we're ready to share our Top 5 Mallorca Cycling Secrets with you.

 #5